 The house and studio of artist Antonio Canova is situated at the corner of Via Antonio Canova and the Via delle Colonette.
 You'll know it by its decorated wall with a bust of the artist surrounded by fragments of ancient statues and such.
 He was one of the greatest Neoclassical sculptors, known for his work in marble.
 The nearby Galleria Borghese exhibits his work, "Pauline Bonaparte as Venus Victrix".
 Just down the Via Antionio Canova is a Mailboxes Etc. shop.
 Even if you aren't looking for their services, you might find some of the interior interesting.
 It was once a studio of a man who made Roman art reproductions and some of the work is still there.

 Also a popular attraction for those who like to sit on marble in the sun are the 138 Spanish Steps that link the Piazza di Spagna and the late Renaissance Trinità dei Monti church and square.
-Walk up them if you have the energy--or, take in the views of the steps and, if you can wedge yourself between tourists, take a gander at the 17th century fountain, Fontana della Barcaccia, and then turn and face the next wave of tourists who flood the Via dei Condotti where all those great Italian designers have shops on one of the richest streets in Rome.
+Unfortunately for the sitters, it's now against the law to sit on the steps.
+Walk up them if you have the energy--or, take in the views of the steps from the bottom and, if you can wedge yourself between tourists, take a gander at the 17th century fountain, Fontana della Barcaccia, and then turn and face the next wave of tourists who flood the Via dei Condotti where all those great Italian designers have shops on one of the richest streets in Rome.
 If you are shopping-adverse, you can take refuge in the Keats-Shelley House at the right foot of the Spanish steps (26 Piazza di Spagna).
 It holds 8000 volumes, making it one of the best libraries of Romantic literature in the world.

 Climb the steps in the northeast corner of the Piazza del Popolo to arrive at the Passeggiata del Pincio.
 From here, you can hug the walls and your sweet honey while looking down on Rome and across at the sea of domes crowned with crosses.